imjoseangel/sandbox/doc/automation.md

 ### The fifth stage - The Grown-Up Mountain

-**Continuous Delivery** and other techniques is now knocking the door.
-The Team is out of the comfort zone and start to investigate and learning new ways of improving.
+**Continuous Delivery** and other techniques are now knocking on the door.
+The Team is out of its comfort zone and starts to investigate and learn new ways of improving.
 Probably is too early for Continuous Deployment.

 **Tags** and **releases** are part of the process as well as creating **artifacts** and pushing to the respective servers.

-**Documentation as code**, **Containers**, **Dynamic Security** and **Integration Testing** are part of the improvement plan.
+**Documentation as code**, **Containers**, **Dynamic Security**, and **Integration Testing** is part of the improvement plan.

 The diagram is now bigger with lots of components.
 The process is becoming better and better: